-There is a large body of research, including reports, books and papers, which is of immense significance to the tertiary languages sector.
+There is a large body of research, including reports, books and papers, which remains of great significance to the tertiary languages sector.
 These important documents will be listed here, together with links to downloadable versions where possible.

 - Group of Eight (2007) Languages in Crisis: A rescue plan for Australia (pdf, 196kb)